-The results of two randomized trials comparing AC chemotherapy with or without sequential paclitaxel chemotherapy in patients with axillary node-positive breast cancer suggest improved disease-free rates, and results from one of the trials showed an improvement in OS, with the addition of paclitaxel. ^{375,376} On retrospective analysis, the apparent advantage of the paclitaxel-containing regimen appears greater in patients with ER-negative breast cancers.
+The results of two randomized trials comparing AC chemotherapy with or without sequential paclitaxel chemotherapy in patients with axillary node-positive breast cancer suggest improved disease-free rates and results from one of the trials showed an improvement in OS, with the addition of paclitaxel.
+382,383 On retrospective analysis, the apparent advantage of the paclitaxel-containing regimen appears greater in patients with ER-negative breast cancers.

 A randomized trial evaluated the use of concurrent versus sequential chemotherapy (doxorubicin followed by paclitaxel followed by cyclophosphamide vs. doxorubicin plus cyclophosphamide followed by paclitaxel) given either every 2 weeks with filgrastim support or every 3 weeks.
-The results show no significant difference between the two chemotherapy regimens, but demonstrate a 26% reduction in hazard of recurrence (P = .01) and a 31% reduction in the hazard of death (P = .013) for the dose-dense regimens.377
+The results show no significant difference between the two chemotherapy regimens but demonstrate a 26% reduction in hazard of recurrence (P = .01) and a 31% reduction in the hazard of death (P = .013) for the dose-dense regimens.

 The ECOG E1199 study was a four-arm trial that randomized 4950 patients to receive AC chemotherapy followed by either paclitaxel or docetaxel given by either an every-3-week schedule or a weekly schedule.
-378-380 At a median 63.8 months of follow-up, no statistically significant differences in DFS or OS were observed when comparing paclitaxel to docetaxel or weekly versus every-3-week administration.
-In a secondary series of comparisons, weekly paclitaxel was superior to every-3-week paclitaxel in DFS (HR, 1.27; 95% CI, 1.03-1.57; P = .006) and OS (HR, 1.32; 95% CI, 1.02-1.72; P = .01), and every-3-week docetaxel was superior to every-3-week paclitaxel in DFS (HR, 1.23; 95% CI, 1.00-1.52; P = .02) but not in OS.380 Based on these results, as well as the findings from the CALGB trial 9741 that showed dose-dense AC followed by paclitaxel every 2 weeks to have a survival benefit when compared with the regimen of AC followed by every-3-week paclitaxel, 377 the every-3-week paclitaxel regimen has been removed from the guidelines.
+In a secondary series of comparisons, weekly paclitaxel was superior to every-3-week paclitaxel in DFS (HR, 1.27; 95% CI, 1.03-1.57; P = .006) and OS (HR, 1.32; 95% CI, 1.02-1.72; P = .01), and every-3-week docetaxel was superior to every-3-week paclitaxel in DFS (HR, 1.23; 95% CI, 1.00-1.52; P = .02) but not in OS.
+Based on these results, as well as the findings from the CALGB trial 9741 that showed dose-dense AC followed by paclitaxel every 2 weeks to have a survival benefit when compared with the regimen of AC followed by every-3-week paclitaxel, the every-3-week paclitaxel regimen has been removed from the guidelines.

 Combination TC was compared with AC chemotherapy in a trial that randomized 1016 patients with stage I to III breast cancer.
-At a median follow-up of 7 years, overall DFS (81% vs. 75%; HR, 0.74; 95% CI, 0.56-0.98; P = .033) and OS (87% vs. 82%; HR, 0.69; 95% CI, 0.50-0.97; P = .032) were significantly improved with TC compared with AC.
+At a median follow-up of 7 years, overall DFS (81% vs. 75%; HR, 0.74; 95% CI, 0.56-0.98; P=.033) and OS (87% vs. 82%; HR, 0.69; 95% CI, 0.50-0.97; P=.032) were significantly improved with TC compared with AC.
+Nonanthracycline, taxane-based regimen, such as TC may be preferred options in patients for whom anthracyclines are contraindicated.